DM2-ND/CiteExplainer/index.md

 **Case 1**:

-Citing Paper: Detecting Adversarial Samples Using Influence Functions and Nearest Neighbors (S2ORC ID: 202577488) Cited Paper: Formal Guarantees on the Robustness of a Classifier against Adversarial Manipulation (S2ORC ID: 10490694)
+Citing Paper: Iterative Normalization: Beyond Standardization towards Efficient Whitening (S2ORC ID: 102352921) Cited Paper: Norm matters: efficient and accurate normalization schemes in deep networks (S2ORC ID: 3813742)

 **Ground truth**:

-Some works provided guarantees to certify robustness of the network .
-[MASKB] formalized a formal upper bound for the noise required to flip a network prediction , while Sinha et al .
-[MASK] provided an efficient and fast guarantee of robustness for the worst-case population performance , with high probability.
+Multiple standardization options have been discovered for normalizing mini-batch data , including the L2 standardization [MASK] , the L1-standardization [MULTIMASK] and the L∞-standardization [MASKB] .

 **BART**:

-In this paper, we focus on detecting adversarial attacks for any pre-trained neural network classifier [MULTIMASKB].
+In [MASKB], the authors use a weight-normalization method to reduce the number of parameters.

 **T5**:

-In [MASKB], the authors propose a cross-lipschitz regularization function, which is used to improve the robustness of a neural network classifier.
+In addition, we also consider weight-normalization [MASKB], which is a method to decouple the weights'norm from the optimized objective, as well as its output.

 #### Dataset 12: "CiteExplainer-CANLM"

 Center paper node: [CANLM](https://arxiv.org/abs/1508.06615) [13] (S2ORC ID: 686481)